akeneo/pim-api-docs/content/guides/dam-connection/technical-stack.md

 ### Volumetry

-You should avoid having too many calls to the PIM API and process only data you need.
+You should avoid having too many calls to the PIM API and process only the data you need.
 This is why the [DAM attribute selection](/pre-requisites.html#define-the-attributes-of-your-asset-families) is really important.

 For queuing systems and webhooks, you need to send all messages related to assets.
 Then, in the connector, filter them to keep only DAM assets that are related to products that you want in the PIM (see [Pre-requisites](pre-requisites.html#which-dam-assets-are-products-related)).